theforeman/foreman_monitoring/README.md

 provisioning or as a bulk action from the host overview.

-You can configure the default action which will be done during host provisioning and deprovisioning.
-Provisioning allows to create a monitoring object or take no action while deprovisioing allows to delete the monitoring object, set a downtime or take no action.
-For rebuild it will by default set a downtime.
+You can configure the default action which will be done during host provisioning and de-provisioning.
+Provisioning allows to create a monitoring object or take no action while de-provisoning allows deleting the monitoring object, set a downtime or take no action.
+For rebuild, it will by default set a downtime.

 The plugin will show you the monitoring status as a sub-status and a detail panel.
 You can configure if the sub-status should affect the global status.

-Furthermore it allows to individually set a downtime at the host detail view or as a bulk action from the host overview.
+Furthermore, it allows to individually set a downtime at the host detail view or as a bulk action from the host overview.

 # Troubleshooting